Abhishekkr93/Covid19-Social-Distancing-Detection/README.md

 #### DeepLearning (Used YOLO V3 Pretrained model for object Detection-(used filter for people indentification only))
 #### Centroid Tracking Algo (For object  tracking)

-### This is important Computer Vision And Image Processing project which can be used for monitoring social distancing in Lockdown & to fight against COVID-19 a.k.a. the Corona Virus.
+### This is Computer Vision And Image Processing project which can be used for monitoring social distancing in Lockdown & to fight against COVID-19 a.k.a. the Corona Virus.
 ## Fell free to contribute to this project , your contribution will be appreciated.
 ## Thank-you.